ftravers/missing-links/om-next-client-server-tutorial.md

 As you can see `{:greeting "abc"}` gets printed out on the webpage.

-So we have a lot of ceremony already, and it is a bit hard to percieve of the benefits of this approach at this point.
+So we have a lot of ceremony already, and it is a bit hard to percieve the benefits of this approach at this point.
 Unfortunately, we'll just need to chug through this and hopefully in the end you can start to appreciate the benefits.